Americanist phonetic notation: History

 John Wesley Powell used an early set of phonetic symbols in his publications (particularly Powell 1880) on American language families, although he chose symbols which had their origins in work by other phoneticians and American writers (e.g., Pickering 1820; Cass 1821a, 1821b; Hale 1846; Lepsius 1855, 1863; Gibbs 1861; and Powell 1877).
 The influential anthropologist Franz Boas used a somewhat different set of symbols (Boas 1911).
 In 1916, a publication by the American Anthropological Society greatly expanded upon Boas's alphabet.
 This same alphabet was discussed and modified in articles by Bloomfield & Bolling (1927) and Herzog et al. (1934).
 The Americanist notation may be seen in the journals American Anthropologist, International Journal of American Linguistics, and Language.
 Useful sources explaining the symbols – some with comparisons of the alphabets used at different times – are Campbell (1997:xii-xiii), Goddard (1996:10–16), Langacker (1972:xiii-vi), Mithun (1999:xiii-xv), and Odden (2005).

 It is often useful to compare the Americanist tradition with another widespread tradition, the International Phonetic Alphabet (IPA).
 Americanist phonetic notation does not require a strict harmony among character styles: letters from the Greek and Latin alphabets are used side-by-side.
 Another contrasting feature is that, to represent some of the same sounds, the Americanist tradition relies heavily on letters modified with diacritics; whereas the IPA, which reserves diacritics for other specific uses, gave Greek and Latin letters new shapes.
 These differing approaches reflect the traditions' differing philosophies.
 The Americanist linguists were interested in a phonetic notation that could be easily created from typefaces of existing orthographies.
 This was seen as more practical and more cost-efficient, as many of the characters chosen already existed in Greek and East European orthographies.

 Abercrombie (1991:44–45) recounts the following concerning the Americanist tradition:

 Alphabet

 Consonants

 There is no central authority.
-The Western Institute for Endangered Language Documentation (WIELD) recommends the following conventions:
+The Western Institute for Endangered Language Documentation (WIELD) has recommended the following conventions since 2016: Note however that WIELD is designed specifically for Native American languages, whereas NAPA, despite its name, is widely used elsewhere, e.g. in Africa.